4 Days in New Orleans: Zip Lines Over Alligators, Raised Mausoleums, and Cajun Sausage Croissants

 Yawn, stretch, and remember . . . it’s a decent drop from the huge four-poster beds at The Columns.
 The 18-room, Uptown hotel was once a single-family home.
 Savvy hotelier Jayson Seidman purchased the Italianate mansion (built by architect Thomas Sully in 1883) in 2019 and, in a thoughtful overhaul, created a true city living room.
 Fringed lampshades and claw-foot tubs sustain a sleek bordello mood in the rooms, and downstairs, lavish parlors showcase folk art exhibits, a coffee counter, and a dreamy, dark saloon scene.

-A 20-minute stroll through Uptown, west on St. Charles Avenue, you’re shaded by gnarled live oak branches, as the streetcars clang past antebellum homes.
+Take a 20-minute stroll through Uptown, going west on St. Charles Avenue, passing under the shade of gnarled live oak branches as the streetcars clang past antebellum homes.
 Cut south to La Boulangerie on Magazine Street for sourdough boules and savory biscuits, as well as an almond croissant with a revelatory crème d’amande.

 Freret Street is five minutes by cab from Carrollton and another worthy Uptown corridor, with an array of independent restaurants for lunch.
-Vals serves tacos and craft cocktails in a revamped filling station that oozes Route 66 charm.
+Vals serves tacos and craft cocktails in a revamped filling station that oozes nostalgic Americana charm.
 Chef Alfredo Nogueira insists on house-made tortillas, and his Tijuana-inspired Caesar with tinned anchovies is a sleeper hit.

-If you’re after a classic, Southern lunch, High Hat Café is no-frills and caloric as they come.
+If you’re after a classic Southern lunch, High Hat Café is no-frills and as caloric as they come.
 Get the fried chicken—salty, blistered skin with juicy, tender meat—aside braised turnip greens and buttered cornbread.
-Wash it down with exceptional pecan pie.
+Follow with exceptional pecan pie.

-Freret Market is held in the parking lot at the corner of Freret and Jena Streets on the first Saturday of each month, 11 a.m. to 6 p.m., from October through February—excluding January.
-The market features more than 70 art and food vendors and live music.
+Freret Market is held in the parking lot at the corner of Freret and Jena Streets on the first Saturday of each month, 11 a.m. to 6 p.m., from October through February (excluding January).
+The market features more than 70 art and food vendors, plus live music.

 “Keep good furniture in service, not in the trash,” says Floor 13 in New Orleans.